compGeom-s23/compGeom-s23.github.io/index.md

 **Work and Grading Policy:**

-The work for the class consists of programming projects (approximately biweekly),
+The work for the class consists of programming projects (7 projects, approximately biweekly) and in-class work.

-- __Projects: 90%__ There will be a total of 7 projects.
+- __Projects: 90%__

 - __Class engagement: 10%__ This means attending class, working with your group, asking questions, engaging in discussions, volunteering answers,  participating on Slack, attending office hours and striving to turn in good work.